gesellc/flashmob/teamroom.md

 # Rotation Order

-- Florian D
+- Florian
-- Bene
+- Bene N
-- Christian
+- Christian D
 - Lisi
-- Michael N
+- Michael

+# Micro Retro

+keep micro retros
+stay flexible
+do not hesitate to improve your team mates focus on a specific goal call out next speaker according to list stick to roles: driver only does what he/she has been told, navigator: stay mobber-aware hold back - be empathic

 # Goals

-- [ ] Get mob tool running for whole team
+- [x] Get mob tool running for whole team
     - [ ] might be necessary to run git bash from windows cmd
 - [ ] Decide which problem to tackle